 - Tailor your resume to the job.
 Show what you’ve done that’s relevant to this particular position.

 Looks like a lot to pay attention to?
+Fret not.

 Our resume builder will guide you every step of the way when writing your sales manager resume.